07 June 2021

 Places are reserved for all these sponsored

-participants and candidate selection will be completed by October.
+participants and candidate selection is complete.

 Other people with an interesting in going onto the

 waitlist for a course cancellation should contact the Gottstein trust team.